eth-cscs/SDSC-user-onboarding/sarus/Readme.md

 8. You can now start an interactive (`-tty`) shell session, mounting your code from the host and starting in the same working directory as you were on the host (`--workdir`)

 ```
-sarus --tty --workdir "$(pwd)" --mount type=bind,source=/scratch,destination=/scratch --mount type=bind,source=${HOME},destination=${HOME} nvcr.io/nvidia/pytorch:23.09-py3 bash
+sarus run --tty --workdir "$(pwd)" --mount type=bind,source=/scratch,destination=/scratch --mount type=bind,source=${HOME},destination=${HOME} nvcr.io/nvidia/pytorch:23.09-py3 bash
 ```

-or, alternatively, with `sarus_interactive.sh`.
+(alternatively, to compose this with `srun` from a login node use `sarus_interactive.sh`).
 If needed, you can also set additional environment variables using `--env` or customize the application launched upon container startup with `--entrypoint`.
 If you only require certain commands to be run between container startup and execution of your application, take a look at `sarus_entrypoint.sh`.

 9. Running a distributed example script with PyTorch DDP through asynchronously sbatch can be achieved with